lhao03/lhao03.github.io/content/about/_index.md

 +++
 {{ header(curr="about") }}

 I'm a chemistry nerd and {{ inline(text="filter")}} and {{ inline(text="map")}} enthusiast studying {{ highlightLink(text="💻 Computer Science", link="https://www.cs.ubc.ca/")}} and {{ highlightLink(text="🧬 Biochemistry", link="https://biochem.ubc.ca/")}} at the {{ highlightLink(text="University of British Columbia", link="https://www.ubc.ca/")}}.
-If I'm not at my computer coding and eating dark chocolate 🍫, you can find me scrolling through pictures of Shiba Inus 🐕!
+I enjoy learning about how and why things work, especially pertaining to biological processes, viruses, and programming languages.

 ## Currently
-As of now, for every computer science course I've taken, I've taken one life science course!
-This year I'm completing most of my low level computer science courses, the last of my math courses, my first biochemistry course (finally done all the biology and chemistry prerequisites), and a third year microbiology course!
-I'm also TAing {{ inline(text='(string-append "CPSC" "110")')}}.
-When I'm not confused about multivariable calculus, I'm catching up on webtoons, listening to K-pop, eating chocolate and lifting weights.
+- taking intro medical biochemistry, virology, intermediate algo design and analysis, calc III and intro to computer systems!
+See all my courses [here](/school).
+- finishing up TAing {{ inline(text='(string-append "CPSC" "110")')}}.
+For the second term I'll take a break from TAing because I really want to focus more on school.
+- learning how to use Vim!
+I've finally deleted VSCode : ).
+- gaining back pre-pandemic strength in the gym.
+I can now hip thrust 275 lbs (max before was 375 lbs), and squat 155 lbs!

 ## Previously
-I've helped design and implement a developer tool to interact with Microsoft Graph at {{ highlightLink(text="Microsoft Garage", link="https://www.microsoft.com/en-us/garage/about/")}}, built a {{ highlightLink(text="natural language processing pipeline", link="https://www.medrxiv.org/content/10.1101/2021.05.04.21256134v1")}} to automate the extraction of patient information from clinical notes, listened to {{ highlightLink(text="21st Century Girl for 9268 minutes", link="/res/spotify/bts.jpg")}}, led some {{ highlightLink(text="technical workshops", link="/experience")}}, and mentored high schoolers.
+I've helped design and implement a developer tool to interact with Microsoft Graph at {{ highlightLink(text="Microsoft Garage", link="https://www.microsoft.com/en-us/garage/about/")}}, built a {{ highlightLink(text="natural language processing pipeline", link="https://www.medrxiv.org/content/10.1101/2021.05.04.21256134v1")}} to automate the extraction of patient information from clinical notes, led some {{ highlightLink(text="technical workshops", link="/experience")}}, and mentored high schoolers.

 ## Quantified
 - kilograms of chocolate consumed per year: 12 🍫